Asymptotic theory for Bayesian inference and prediction: from the ordinary to a conditional Peaks-Over-Threshold method: The Peaks-Over-Threshold approach

 Then, for all sequences $\varepsilon_n\to0$, satisfying $k\varepsilon_n^2/\log(k)\to \infty$ as $n\to\infty$, we have

-\end{theo} \begin{rem} Note that the alternative condition included in Theorem \ref{theo:pred_wass} has been added because when working with the Wasserstein metric of generic order $v$, it is required an integrability condition of the $v$-moment of the GP distribution with respect to the prior density $\pi_{\text{sh}}$.
-This is a weak condition that is satisfied by several prior distributions such as: uniform on $(-1/2,1/v-\varepsilon)$ for an arbitrary small $\varepsilon\geq 0$, beta distribution on the transformed parameter $(1-\gamma v)/(1+v/2)$, where beta's parameters are $(\alpha+1/v, \beta)$, for $\alpha,\beta>0$, etc. \end{rem}
+\end{theorem} \begin{rem} The alternative condition included in Theorem \ref{theo:pred_wass} is a requirement to work with the Wasserstein metric of order $v$, Specifically, ensuring the integrability of the $v$-moment of the GP distribution with respect to the prior density $\pi_{\text{sh}}$ is necessary for the theory to hold.
+This condition is relatively weak and is naturally satisfied by several common prior distributions.
+Examples include: Uniform prior on $(-1/2,1/v-\varepsilon)$ for an arbitrary small $\varepsilon\geq 0$; A Beta prior on the transformed parameter $(1-\gamma v)/(1+v/2)$, where the Beta shape parameters are $(\alpha+1/v, \beta)$, for $\alpha,\beta>0$. \end{rem}